Were you ever curious about what happened to Wonderland after Alice left? Did you ever imagine Alice as an adult?

 After Jack leaves Alice’s apartment, she discovers he slipped the ring into her coat before he left.
 So she goes after him, only to find he’s being thrown in the back of a van, and a man in white running away from the scene.
 In her zeal to catch the man in white, she follows him through a magical mirror to a parallel universe.
 And that is where the adventure to rescue Jack, and escape the depraved world of Wonderland with her life – and hopefully her head – begins.

 I don’t want to give away too much of the plot because I think the surprise of where the film goes is half the fun.
-Of course the other half is watching Wonderland and all its inhabitants through a look glass that’s more bizarre than whimsical.
+Of course the other half is watching Wonderland and all its inhabitants through a looking glass that’s more bizarre than whimsical.
 The names remain the same, but everything else is changed.

 Alice and Hatter were likable, even with their flaws, and I connected with both characters almost immediately.
 Plus, Alice’s inner journey made the film more enjoyable–a connection on a level deeper than pure entertainment.
 And I loved the ending.
 Yes, even a hardcore horror fan can appreciate endings like this one every now and again.
 I think my favorite character reimagining was Dee and Dum; they were creepy, fiendish tricksters.